 The New-York Historical Society is considered New York’s First Museum.
 It was established in 1804 by 11 men who had just lived through the American Revolution and saw that “New York’s citizens needed to take decisive action to preserve eyewitness evidence of their own historical moment”.
 They established the museum to make sure that the accounts and artifacts didn’t fade away with the individuals who had lived through this formative time in our country and city’s history.

-Not only is the New-York Historical Society home to a extensive art museum, it houses a library, children’s museum, and has education programs which serve over 200,000 students a year.
+Not only is the New-York Historical Society home to a extensive art museum with an impressive collection of artworks, it also houses a library, children’s museum, and has education programs which serve over 200,000 students a year.

 Fun Facts about the New-York Historical Society